A Study of Aristotle's Method in Physics

 Abstract

-Aristotle's methodology in Physics has always been a subject of debate among commentators.
-On one hand, interpreters like Owen emphasize Topica and consider his approach dialectical, based on the analysis of accepted beliefs (endoxa).
-On the other hand, scholars such as Bolton, focusing on the coherence between Physics and the Posterior Analytics, argue that Aristotle's method is scientific-empirical, highlighting the role of sensory observation and induction in discovering universal laws.
-This article, by examining apparent differences in the definitions of concepts like "universals" and "particulars" in Aristotle’s texts, demonstrates that these contradictions do not stem from methodological inconsistencies but rather from differences in levels of cognition.
-In Physics, "universal" refers to vague concepts closely related to sensory perception, whereas in the Posterior Analytics, universals are abstract principles.
-Despite challenges such as ambiguity in the role of dialectic and incorrect comparisons with modern science, Aristotle's method ultimately combines dialectic and empiricism.
-This approach does not reduce to a single method but reflects an interaction between philosophy and observation, aiming at a deeper understanding of nature through conceptual analysis and empirical data.
+Aristotle's methodology in physics has always been a subject of debate among commentators.
+On one hand, commentators like Owen, by emphasizing Topics, consider his approach to be dialectical, based on the analysis of accepted beliefs (endoxa).
+In contrast, commentators like Bolton, by focusing on the consistency between Physics and Posterior Analytics, view his method as scientific-empirical, stressing the role of sensory observation and induction in discovering general laws.
+This article, using an analytical-comparative method and a close, comparative reading of key Aristotelian texts, including Physics, Posterior Analytics, and Topics, as well as a conceptual analysis of key terms, examines the apparent differences in the use of concepts like "universals" and "particulars."
+The analysis reveals that these contradictions do not stem from methodological inconsistency but from a difference in the levels of knowledge.
+In Physics, "universal" refers to vague concepts close to sensory perception, whereas in Posterior Analytics, universals are related to abstract principles.
+Despite challenges such as ambiguity in the role of dialectic and an incorrect comparison with modern science, Aristotle's method is ultimately a synthesis of dialectic and empiricism.
+This approach cannot be reduced to a single method; rather, it reflects an interaction between philosophy and observation, aiming for a deeper understanding of nature through conceptual analysis and empirical data.

 Keywords